diegolopes98/shopping-amount-calc/README.md

 *Note: The result is a map with the email as a string key and the value is the amount by customer*
 *Note 2: The cents are divided to be most equaly possible and not be a repeating decimal*
 *Note 3: The values are treated as integer, wich means that 100 is 1,00 in the currency*

+## Development

+For development guides you should visit [here](docs/development.md)

+## To Do List

+- Implement unit tests
+- Refactor presentation helpers (maybe some helpers could by usecases)